 Chemical labels and product descriptions often use the words’ cleaners’, ‘sanitizers,’ and ‘disinfectants’ on their labels.
 Cleaners are for dirt removal, sanitizers kill bacteria, and disinfectants kill all microorganisms within 10 minutes.

 Here is a list of chemicals found in most pressure washer detergents and soaps:

 - Sodium hydroxide

 - Citric acid

-Sodium hydroxide is something that dissolves fats and oils while sodium hypochlorite is a strong disinfectant that is good for stain removal.
-Bleach is good for sanitizing and disinfecting and ammonia is good for glass and stainless steel.
+Sodium hydroxide is something that dissolves fats and oils, while sodium hypochlorite is a strong disinfectant that is good for stain removal.
+Bleach is good for sanitizing and disinfecting, and ammonia is good for glass and stainless steel.

 Frequently Asked Questions About Pressure Washer Chemicals

-Can Dish Washing Soap be used in Pressure Washer?
+Can Dish Washing Soap Be Used in Pressure Washer?

-Dishwashing soap is abrasive and it could remove the waxing from your car and simply clog up and damage your pressure washer.
+Dishwashing soap is abrasive, and it could remove the waxing from your car and simply clog up and damage your pressure washer.
 Use proper pressure washer chemicals to avoid this situation.